ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 This is expected behavior.
 Even after the {{site.data.keyword.bpshort}} web console shows that the cluster is successfully provisioned, there are still some tasks that run in the background for several minutes.
 Allow a few minutes (typically 2 minutes is sufficient) after the cluster gets provisioned for `egosh` to be available.

-## Why does cluster creation using dedicated hosts fail sometimes with the error `status of dedicated host is failed`?
+## Why does cluster creation by using dedicated hosts fail sometimes with the error `status of dedicated host is failed`?
 {: #cluster-creation-dedicated-hosts-fails}
 {: faq}